sasza2/react-panzoom/README.md

 # react-panzoom
-React component for pan and zoom.
+React component for pan and zoom with possibility to moving elements inside.

 !["Preview"](docs/preview.gif "Example preview")